Bixio999/3d-fluid-simulation/README.md

 The proposed solution in this project for this problem, inspired by Crane's, is to change the end position of the ray by comparing the cube's back faces depth with the so-called *scene distance*, that is the distance between the camera and the obstacle.
 However, no integrated method in OpenGL offers this property so we have to manually calculate it.

-In this project, all the scene geometry such as dynamic obstacles and static objects are rendered with the *deferred rendering* technique, between the fluid's simulation and rendering phases.
+In this project, all the scene geometry such as dynamic obstacles and static objects are rendered in temporary buffers between the fluid's simulation and rendering phases.
 Thanks to that we are storing the scene's color and depth in two screen-size textures both attached to a framebuffer, so we can use them during the fluid's rendering phase.
 In the implementation, the references for all these data are collected in the `Scene` structure.

 Having the depth of the scene geometry easily readable solves the scene distance problem, so we can now determine the closest element between the scene obstacles and the back faces of the simulation cube.
 However, this does not really solve the compositing problem, because we still have to correct the end point of the ray.
 Fortunately, since the scene depth texture is the same size as the RayData texture, we can use the position of the fragment to compute the position of the obstacle in screen space by simply substituting the scene distance for the Z component of the fragment.
 Then we can approximate a point in world space by inverting the rendering transformations and calculating a corresponding point in discrete texture space that will be the new end point of the ray.

+In addition, when objects in the scene face the simulation cube, the current ray-marching algorithm still marches through the volume for these pixels.
+To solve this problem, we can again use the scene distance to check whether its depth is less than that of the front face of the simulation cube: in this case we set the RGB channel of the output color to a negative value; then at the beginning of the ray-marching algorithm we check for the presence of a negative value in the front RayData and, if present, discard that fragment.

 ##### Clipping